elselif/store_htmlCssJs/Readme.md

-# E-commerce site with html,css and javascript
+# E-commerce website with html,css and javascript

 I am sharing the source code of this 100% responsive site with you.